biostochastics/DoseFinder/README.md

 1. Navigate to the Study Planner tab
 2. Configure study parameters (type, number of arms, overage factor)
 3. Add treatment, placebo, or comparator arms as needed
+4. Copy doses directly from Calculator tab results or create new arms from calculator
-4. Set up dose groups with species, subjects, dose levels and custom schedules
+5. Set up dose groups with species, subjects, dose levels and custom schedules
-5. Define formulation details and optional dilution sequences
+6. Define formulation details and optional dilution sequences
-6. Click Calculate Requirements to generate complete study material estimates
+7. Click Calculate Requirements to generate complete study material estimates
-7. Export the comprehensive study plan for documentation
+8. Export the comprehensive study plan for documentation

 ## Documentation